 The MHzECO provides high frequency, high precision clocking using an external crystal (see Figure 6-2).
-It supports a wide variety of crystal types, in the range of 4 to 33 MHz.
-When used in conjunction with the PLL, it can generate CPU and system clocks up to the device's maximum frequency (see PLL).
+It supports a wide variety of crystal types, in the range of 4 to 25 MHz.
+When used in conjunction with the PLL, it can generate other clocks up to the device's maximum frequency (see PLL).
 The GPIO pins connecting to the external crystal and capacitors are fixed.
 MHzECO accuracy depends on the crystal chosen.